Cervical screening in Australia 2003-2004

 Citation

-Australian Institute of Health and Welfare (2006) Cervical screening in Australia 2003-2004, AIHW, Australian Government, accessed 27 April 2024.
+AIHW (Australian Institute of Health and Welfare) (2006) Cervical screening in Australia 2003-2004, AIHW, Australian Government, accessed 24 June 2026.

-PDF | 674Kb
+PDF | 674kB

 This is the eighth national report monitoring the performance of the National Cervical Screening Program using ten indicators which measure program activity, performance and outcomes.
 These indicators help measure changes in disease patterns and examine the contribution of cervical screening to preventing or reducing deaths from cancer of the cervix.